rf-peixoto/PATHFINDER/README.md

 ## Notes

 - **Authorization** — only scan networks you own or have explicit written permission to test.
-Unauthorized network scanning may be illegal in your jurisdiction.
-- **mDNS** — binding to port 5353 may require root on some systems.
-If it fails, PATHFINDER falls back gracefully and skips mDNS without affecting other features.
+- **mDNS** — binding to port 5353 may require root on some systems; PATHFINDER skips it gracefully if it fails.
-- **Promiscuous mode detection** — the local interface check only inspects the machine running PATHFINDER.
-Remote promiscuous detection requires raw packet injection, which is outside the scope of this tool.
+- **Promiscuous mode detection** — only inspects the local machine.
+Remote promisc detection requires raw packet injection and is outside the scope of this tool.
-- **ARP spoof detection** — a gateway MAC change between scans is a strong indicator but not conclusive proof of an attack.
-Changes can also occur after a legitimate router replacement or firmware update.
+- **ARP spoof detection** — a gateway MAC change between scans is a strong indicator but not conclusive.
+Legitimate causes include router replacement or firmware upgrade.
-- **Banner grabbing** — some services close the connection before sending a banner, or require specific protocol handshakes.
-PATHFINDER sends basic probes; a dedicated scanner like `nmap -sV` provides deeper identification.
+- **Banner grabbing** — some services close before sending a banner or require a specific protocol handshake.
+PATHFINDER sends basic probes; `nmap -sV` provides deeper identification where needed.
-- **CVE matching** — hints are based on banner string matching and are not a substitute for a proper vulnerability scanner.
-Treat matches as leads to investigate, not confirmed vulnerabilities.
+- **CVE matching** — rules are banner substring matches, not a substitute for a proper vulnerability scanner.
+Treat matches as leads to investigate, not confirmed exploits.
+- **OUI database** — even with the full IEEE MA-L registry, some MACs will not resolve.
+MA-M and MA-S allocations are separate IEEE registries not included in the standard download.
+Randomised MACs will never resolve regardless of database size.

 ---

 ## License

-For personal and authorized professional use.
-See your jurisdiction's laws regarding network scanning before deploying on any network you do not own.
+For personal and authorised professional use.
+Comply with your jurisdiction's laws regarding network scanning before deploying on any network you do not own.